“What if athletes could receive calls, on their personal mobiles, without sharing their number with the caller?"

 Sharing the personal mobile numbers of the athletes meant I was rolling the dice with their privacy.
 With worldwide media disruption and increased attention on player welfare, that didn’t sit well with me.
-But maintaining privacy meant either arranging calls through other peoples’ phones (which restricted access), or getting the athletes to initiate calls themselves (which had a poor success rate).
+But arranging calls without compromising privacy meant all sorts of rigmarole and inefficiencies for everyone involved.

 So I started talking to my industry peers to see how they were solving the problem.
 From professional sport to entertainment to politics – and from Melbourne to London to Los Angles – similar frustrations emerged.